Table of Contents

 Python 3 is the present and future of Python.

-Python vs Python 3: What’s the Difference?
+Python vs Python 3: Clear Differences

 Let’s break it down.